Why You Don’t Want to Give a Recorded Statement to the Insurance Company After an Accident

 Property vs. Personal Injury Adjuster

-If you’ve been injured in a car accident Maryland, contact the Law Offices of Randolph Rice today to speak with one of their injury attorneys and get help with questions about recorded statements.
+If you’ve been injured in a car accident in Baltimore or Maryland, contact Rice, Murtha & Psoras today to speak with one of their injury attorneys and get help with questions about recorded statements.